j50n/deno-proc/site/src/core/pipelines.md

 ## Branching Pipelines

 Sometimes you need to process the same data in multiple ways.
-Use `.tee()` to split a pipeline into multiple branches:
+Use `.tee()` to split a pipeline into multiple branches that can be processed independently:

 <!-- NOT TESTED: Illustrative example -->
 ```typescript